 "I consider myself a realist painter with a strong contemporary presence.
-Though absolutely admiring old masters, I’m trying to push back the boundaries of traditional genres in order to re-discover and reinterpret old established trends.
+I’m trying to push back the boundaries of traditional genres in order to re-discover and reinterpret old established trends.

 The challenge is to see things differently.
-It has nothing to do with subject matter - subject is secondary to me, though it may influence my approach, the scene is something to spark ideas.
+It has nothing to do with subject matter - subject is secondary to me, though it may influence my approach, it is the scene which sparks ideas.

 How to see the scene - that’s what's important.
 I get an idea or a theme clear in my mind before I begin to make a picture.
 The image is first constructed internally, then sketched and ultimately painted.
 I always chose my subjects – giving preference to contemporary ones – so that they suit my ideas, not vice versa.

 For me, it is crucial to pay special attention to the composition.
 In my opinion composition is the core of contemporary realism.
 Composition is the skeleton that supports all the other parts of a painting.